karimalrawas/project-portfolio-trace/README.md

 Trace Berlin

+Our mission for this website is to bring together parkour enthusiasts from all over the Berlin to share their passion, skills and knowledge.
+We aim to create a welcoming and inclusive environment where anyone can come to meet new friends, explore new training spots, and improve their skills.
+Whether you're a seasoned pro or just starting out, we have something for everyone.

 Features

 Navigation Bar

+!(/assets/images/nav.PNG)

 A fixed position navigation bar takes the user to the About, Spots, Community, Sign up, and gallery sections on the site.
 The buttons are fully responsive and practical.